spncrhrstn/spencerharston.com/src/posts/drafts/pc-build-2024.md

 Overall, the case has been a pleasure to build in, with a couple minor tweaks to make it better for my needs.
 There's plenty of space for the components I picked, no tools are needed to access everything, the top panel is removable, it has very good airflow, and the clean, minimal design is perfect for me.
 My only wishes were that the front panel audio cable was just a little bit shorter (pins on my motherboard were about as far away as possible) and the space between the back panel and chassis needed to be extended by a millimeter or two.
 It came with a couple fans, but I removed them and added five fans of my own (two intake, two top exhaust, one rear exhaust).

 #### CPU: AMD Ryzen 7 7700X
 One of my first requirements for a new PC was to go Team Red.
 I've had no issues with AMD CPUs in other computers (like my ThinkPad), and I knew that Linux support would be solid.
+It also helped that I got a good deal on this CPU by having Best Buy price match Microcenter.
+Sure wish Microcenter would come to Utah...

 I haven't fully benchmarked the CPU but it has taken everything I've thrown at it so far and handled it like a champ.
 With the cooler I added, temps have been perfectly fine (upper 30s/low 40s at idle, upper 70s/low 80s at full use).
 Considered going for a water-cooled system but I decided to keep things simple and less-expensive.
 No complaints here.